Family Law - Divorce

 - Property settlement and asset protection: Our attorneys will assure that all property is listed and we will fight for just and fair property distribution.

-The family law attorneys at The Morris Legal Group know that this is a difficult time in a familys life.
-We will listen to you, explain the divorce process, discuss the options available, and give you a realistic appraisal of your case.
+The family law attorneys at The Morris Legal Group know that this is a difficult time in a family's life.
+We will listen to your concerns, explain the divorce process, discuss the options available, and give you a realistic appraisal of your case.

-Prenuptial agreements and pre-marriage planning: If you are planning to marry, it is a good idea to make sure that the parties go through a planning process concerning property and expectations.
+If you are planning to marry, it is a good idea to make sure that the parties go through a pre-marriage planning process concerning property and expectations.
+In many cases, a solid prenuptual agreement before the marriage can eliminate potential problems afterward.

 |